Canon 80D vs Nikon D850

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D850 provides a better video resolution than the 80D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 80D and the D850 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D850 has a higher magnification than the one of the 80D (0.75x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 80D and Nikon D850 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 80D has one, while the D850 does not.
 While the built-in flash of the 80D is not very powerful, it can at times be useful as a fill-in light.The 80D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D850 does not have a selfie-screen.

-The 80D writes its imaging data to SDXC cards, while the D850 uses SDHC or XQD cards.
+The 80D writes its imaging data to SDXC cards, while the D850 uses SDXC or XQD cards.
 The D850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 80D only has one slot.
+The D850 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 80D can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.